Home » Courses » BTEC Level 3 National Extended Certificate in Health & Social Care

 Entry requirements

-Four GCSEs at grade 4 or above.
-This must include English (Language or Literature) and/or Maths at grade 5 or above.
+Four GCSEs at Grade 4 or above.
+This must include GCSE English or a Humanities subject at Grade 5 and/or Maths at Grade 5 or above.

 Meet the staff, tour the campus and find out about life as a student at one of the best colleges in the country.